rpmuller/ePubs/WP1.md

 (2) Over-estimation of the syllogism, as compared to other forms of deductive argument.

-(3) Over-estimation of deduction as a- form of argument.
+(3) Over-estimation of deduction as a form of argument.
 On each of these three, something must be said.

 (1) _Formal defects_.
 Let us begin with the two statements